manuelgarciacr/netspeed/README.md

 set -g @plugin 'tmux-plugins/tpm'
 # ...

+# To change an option to its default value, you must eliminate or comment on .tmux.conf, suppress it from
+#   global options (tmux set -gu @netspeed-...) and re-load the configuration (tmux source .tmux.conf)

 # netspeed
 set -g @netspeed-interfaces "eno1 wlp3s0 unknown"        # Net interfaces to consult
 # set -g @netspeed-max-speed-reset-key J                 # Key binding to reset the max speed.
 Default M